shg95/RBEI-DevChallenge/README.md

-Scenario - The health insurance contract has its own tokens called as health tokens which are either incentivized
-           or penalized to the patient wallet depending upon the footsteps.
+Scenario: The health insurance contract has its own tokens called as health tokens which are either incentivized or penalized to the patient wallet depending upon the footsteps.

 1) A Patient is incentivized if the avg_week footsteps are above 5000 and value of the incetive differs depending on avg_monthly footsteps between 5 to 20 Health Tokens.
 2) If avg_week at any instance is less thank 5000 then the patient is penalized 4 Health Tokens.

 Prerequisites: